READY TO REMIX YOUR FITNESS?

 While building rest days into your workout plan is important, how you use that rest time matters too.
 Passive rest can be necessary at times, and active recovery also has a place in any comprehensive workout schedule.
 While active recovery has a range of benefits that support your body and complement more strenuous workouts, it also helps in maintaining your fitness habits.
 Prioritising movement on rest days keeps you in the habit of training.
 Plus, exercise benefits your mental health and stress levels, which is important any day of the week.

+Now you’re ready to adjust your training approach with active recovery.
 If you want to level up your workouts even more, read up on functional strength training and how it works.